tristandunn/tristandunn/_posts/2014-01-24-rendering-svg-on-canvas.md

 ---
 title: "Rendering SVG on Canvas"
 category: javascript
-description: "Simple example for rendering SVG on a <canvas> element with JavaScript, including simple support for retina screens."
+description: "Simple example for rendering SVG on a Canvas element with JavaScript, including simple support for retina screens."
 redirect_from: /2014/01/24/rendering-svg-on-canvas/
 ---